wso2/cellery/README.md

 ## Getting Started
 ### Pre requisites
 1. kubectl v1.11 or higher
-2. Existing Kubernetes cluster or VirtualBox (if local installation is required) or Google Cloud SDK (if required to install cellery mesh in GCP)
+2. Existing Kubernetes cluster OR
+   VirtualBox (if local installation is required) OR
+   Google Cloud SDK (if required to install cellery mesh in GCP)

 ### How to Install

 #### Linux
 Download the [cellery-ubuntu-x64-0.2.0.deb](https://wso2.org/jenkins/job/cellery/job/sdk/) and install it using dpkg command as shown below.
 ```
-dpkg -i cellery-ubuntu-x64-0.1.0.deb
+dpkg -i cellery-ubuntu-x64-0.2.0.deb
 ```
 #### Mac OS
 Download [cellery-0.2.0.pkg](https://wso2.org/jenkins/job/cellery/job/sdk/) and install it by following macOS package installation steps.